 This week we explored what happens to water when it changes temperature.

 At the Science Center, children predicted how to melt an ice cube and then tested their predictions using real ice cubes and various tools and resources around the classroom.
-Our predictions included using hot water, placing ice in the sun, and putting salt on it like the trucks after a snowstorm!
+Our predictions included using hot water, placing ice in the sun, and putting salt on it!

-At the Math Center we created “snowball rulers” and learned how to use a ruler to measure objects around the classroom.
+At the Math Center we created ‘snowball rulers’ and practiced using our rulers to measure objects around the classroom.
 We compared the sizes to see what objects were biggest or smallest, longest or shortest.

 Next week we will explore the concepts of sink and float!

-This week we started our new unit on Water.
-We read the book Water Dance by Thomas Locker.
+This week we started our new unit on water.
+We read the book Water by Frank Asch.
 We brainstormed how water is found in our classroom (sink, water tray), in our houses (kitchens, bathrooms), through the weather, and also the wider environment (waterfalls, lakes, rivers, oceans).
-Please continue to talk about the water you may have seen (at home/on vacation).
-The children also explored using rain sticks and maracas in the Music Center.

 In the Science Center, the children worked on sorting different seashells, as well as land and sea animals.